baeolophus/2025_data_viz_research/README.md

 - Human perceptual abilities (Robbins book chapter 3)
 	- Accessibility (universal design) in presentations and reading/paper/computer
 	- Showing comparisons and the ACTUAL QUANTITY NEEDED (change vs making ppl look at it) Robbins chapter 3
+	- Visual patterns as an augment to working memory limitations of humans (pg 52, Few, Now you see it)
 - design considerations (Quantitative Data, and chapter 6 Robbins)
 	- Clarity
 		- Data should stand out (pp 159)